jiaaro/jiaaro/_posts/1014-09-26-social-skills-and-education.md

 At first blush, you'd expect a high-value skill like computer programming to be something where you can sell education for a high price.
 If a professional programmer can earn $100k/year for the next 10 years – that's a *million* bucks! – surely you can charge $5k to teach someone that skill.
 After all, that's only half a percent of the earnings.

-But that assumes that you'll only want to learn one career skill - that you'll like the first one you learn and that the skills will remain valuable for a long time.
+But that math only works if you assume that you'll only want/need to learn one career skill.
+That you'll like the first one you learn.
+That the skills will remain valuable for a long time.
 That's not how people work.

-If you have never tried computer programming, you really have no idea what it's like to be a programmer (take it from me).
+If you’ve never tried computer programming, you really have no idea what it's like to be a programmer (take it from me).
 Would *you* simultaneously choose a career you know nothing about *AND* hand over $5k to someone whose expertise you are completely unable to evaluate?
 I wouldn't.
 Even *without* the risk of some asshole running off with my five grand.

 Could a learn-to-communicate startup work (be profitable)?
 Maybe.
 First they'd have to settle on an approach.
 Will they teach people to write? to speak? to unravel the mind of their audience?